 - In All Fall Down, Siphon gets one of these before the end.

-- As the main character in The Butterfly Effect did more time travel, he started to have nosebleeds, indicating the brain damage he was taking from doing it.
+- As the main character in The Butterfly Effect travels in time more frequently, he starts to have nosebleeds, indicating the brain damage he's suffering.

 - While it did show her other injuries, in Pan's Labyrinth, Ophelia has one right after she gets shot.

-- The first Iron Man 1 movie has Obadiah using a hand-held paralyzer.
-It causes paralysis, blue veins to appear, and blood from the nose.
+- The first Iron Man movie has Obadiah using a hand-held paralyzer.
+It causes paralysis, blue veins on the skin, and blood from the nose.

 - An overlap with Psychic Nosebleed occurs in The Film of the Book Firestarter by Stephen King.
-Charlie's dad, the more he uses "The Push", causes himself pinpoint brain hemorrhages that cause nosebleeds.
+Charlie's dad, the more he uses "The Push", gives himself pinpoint brain hemorrhages that cause nosebleeds.

 - Primer has bleeding from the ears as a symptom of sickness from time travel.

-- Gandalf sports one of these during his battle against the Balrog in Peter Jackson's The Lord of the Rings.
+- Gandalf sports one of these during his battle against the Balrog in Peter Jackson's The Lord of the Rings: The Fellowship of the Ring.

 - Shows up in Pacific Rim, but isn't immediately recognisable since it's depicted alongside the Psychic Nosebleed.
 Stacker Pentecost gets them frequently, and turns out to be dying of cancer because the Mark I Jaeger he used to pilot was assembled so hastily that they forgot to include radiation shielding.